IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

 initialise it.
 We will generate the deadlines, so that they vary from test to test, but there is a slight mismatch to overcome first.
-In a contract model we measure time in *slots*, but the :hsobj:`Plutus.Contracts.Escrow.escrowDeadline` field is not a slot number, it is a :hsobj:`Plutus.V1.Ledger.Time.POSIXTime`.
-So while we shall generate the deadline as a slot number (for convenience in the model), we must convert it to a :hsobj:`Plutus.V1.Ledger.Time.POSIXTime` before we can pass it to the contract under test.
+In a contract model we measure time in *slots*, but the :hsobj:`Plutus.Contracts.Escrow.escrowDeadline` field is not a slot number, it is a :hsobj:`Ledger.Time.POSIXTime`.
+So while we shall generate the deadline as a slot number (for convenience in the model), we must convert it to a :hsobj:`Ledger.Time.POSIXTime` before we can pass it to the contract under test.

 To do so, we need to know when slot 0 happens in POSIX time, and how